Favour-j/Sales-and-Customer-Dashboard/README.md

 ## 🚀 Project Overview

 This project features two interactive Tableau dashboards — **Sales Dashboard** and **Customer Dashboard** — built using retail sales data.
-The dashboards are designed to help stakeholders quickly understand sales performance, trends, and customer behavior over time.
-This project demonstrates practical business intelligence skills in a simulated real-world setting.
+This dashboard helps the sales department understand customer behavior, regional performance, and sales trends to inform marketing and product strategy.”

 ---